fsmosca/musketeer-chess/README.md

 * [K. References](#k-references)

 ## A. Introduction
 Musketeer chess is a chess variant invented by Zied Haddad.
-It is basically a chess game but with 10 new selectable piece types such as Leopard, Cannon and [others](#b-musketeer-pieces), that will be added to the game.
+It is basically a chess game with 2 piece types added from 10 selectable musketeer piece types such as Leopard, Cannon and [others](#b-musketeer-pieces).

 It is played on 10x8 board or 10 rows by 8 columns.
 But most of the actions happen on 8x8 board as in chess.